 3. Using a t-shirt or small cloth, dip into the paint mixture and gently wipe onto wood working in small sections.
 Use a second dry cloth to wipe off and push the paint into the creases or texture of the wood.
 Work in one direction and try to keep moving before the previous paint dries.
 A paint with a longer working time is good.

 For added depth or if your working with a piece that does not have a lot of texture, I recommend using either exclusively using the dry brush technique or hitting it with a dry brush after white washing with a rag.
 By dry brushing, I mean you dip your brush in the paint and then wipe 90% of it off on a paper towel.
 You still want to use the watered-down paint for this.
-Full on paint and dry brushing aren’t friends.
-No matter how good you are, it often leave odd marks and doesn’t look smooth, but watered down paint is more forgiving like that.
+Undiluted paint and dry brushing aren’t friends.
+It often leave odd marks and doesn’t look smooth.

 All in all, I am pretty happy with how the oars turned out.
 Maybe when I am ready to take on a larger project, I will finally get around to that dresser.
 Oh well, more goals for this year.